We establish opportunities for meaningful engagement

 Deputy Director Research

 Nico Meissner's research focusses on screen education, documentary practice, entrepreneurship in the creative industries as well as futuring and storytelling for innovation and impact.
-He was the inaugural Dean of the Faculty of Cinematic Arts in Malaysia and has taught filmmaking, storytelling and entrepreneurship in the UK, Finland, Portugal, Malaysia, Myanmar, Sri Lanka, Ghana, Colombia and Australia.
-Nico holds an MA in Journalism and Communication from Freie Universität Berlin, an MA in Television Documentary Production and a PhD in Cultural Industries from Salford University in the UK.
+He was the inaugural Dean of the Faculty of Cinematic Arts in Malaysia and has taught filmmaking, storytelling and entrepreneurship in Australia and internationally.

 Alexis Kallio